 - What you must include in your picture book manuscript

 - And MUCH more!

-The course is also suitable for illustrators interested in working on picture books.
-While the focus of the course is on writing, there is a lot of information about the way authors and editors think, which will show you how to better interpret the text and improve the characterisation.
-Learn how to make your illustrations better – how to extend the text and make it into a completely new jewel-like work.
+It is also suitable for illustrators interested in working on picture books.
+While the focus of the course is on writing, there is a lot of information about the way authors and editors think, which will show you how to improve your writing and the way you create your characters.
+You'll also learn how to make your illustrations better – how to extend the text and make it into a completely new jewel-like work.

 This course focuses on picture books for younger children.
 If you’d like to write for slightly older children, please go to our course Writing Books for Children and Young Adults.